 You all must have heard about traditional marketing.
-Telemarketing is one of the types of it.
+Well, Telemarketing is one of the types of it.

-It means making a sales pitch or to potential consumers or existing consumers or to handle queries of the customers over the telephone.
-But as technology developed, it is also done over web conferencing scheduled via telephone
+So, It means making a sales pitch to potential consumers or existing consumers to handle questions of the customers over the telephone.
+But as technology developed, it is also done over web conferencing scheduled via telephone.

 WHAT’S IN IT

 - History of telemarketing

 - Categories of telemarketing